 “Story from the Frontlines: The Lending Platform”

 “We have a live example to share with the readers.
-Once observed, a hiring manager at a lending platform posed what appeared to be a basic geometry question, but it was far from simple.
+Once observed, a Hiring manager at a lending platform posed what appeared to be a basic geometry question, but it was far from simple.
 This question served as a doorway to grasp a candidate’s quantitative thinking and their methodical approach to solving problems using mathematics.
 This exemplified evidence-based interviewing, uncovering the core attributes of the role.

 The hiring manager was clearly excited while discussing the question.
 He wasn’t just looking for a technical answer; he wanted to see if candidates truly understood the math and could apply it practically.